InfoAmazonia/jeo-plugin/trunk/readme.txt

 - `_geocode_country`
 - `geocode_viewport`

-Let's have them all with a underscore at the beginning.
+Let's have them all with an underscore at the beginning.